 A pair of soft snaps echoed through the atrium as Voldemort flickered from one side of the room to where Malfoy lay and vanished, ripping through the anti-apparition wards like wet paper.

 Harry glanced around.
 A thick silence hung over the ruined room and Bellatrix’s pale body floated among the shattered statues and rubble in the fountain.

 If this doesn’t convince the Ministry something’s going on, then there’s no point in continuing to try.

-He staggered across the smooth, black marble of the chamber and dropped Sirius’ body on the floor.
+Harry staggered across the smooth stone of the chamber and dropped Sirius’s body on the floor.
 Ragged gasps tore from his throat and he pressed his forehead into the cold stone wall.
 The Order of the Phoenix never came.
 Another of Dumbledore’s attempts to make a martyr of me, no doubt.

 ‘Don’t say anything, Salazar!’
-Harry clawed a little magic up from within and forced the tongue bridge to sink into the pool and the door to the study to close.
-‘Renervate.’
+Harry clawed a little magic up from within and forced the tongue bridge to sink into the pool and the study’s door to close.
+‘Rennervate.’

 ‘What hit me this time?’
 Sirius shot him a weak grin.

 ‘Bellatrix tricked me.
 She manoeuvred herself between us and when I sent her spells back at her she let them go on to strike you.’